-- “How this badge will be issued?
+- “How will this badge be issued?
 As a part of a milestone badge?
 As a badge application?”

-It’s possible to add for example a competency framework as metadata to a badge that the criteria of the badge point to.
+It’s possible to add, for example, a competency framework as metadata to a badge that the criteria of the badge point to.
 The alignment will be added as a link to the badge.
 The organisation can add different kinds of alignments to their OBF environment without limitations by clicking the Create new alignment.
-The alignment is given a name (will be shown as a the link’s name in the badge) and an URL through which a more specific description regarding the alignment can be found from.
+The alignment is given a name (will be shown as the link’s name in the badge) and an URL through which a more specific description regarding the alignment can be found from.
 NB!
 Make sure that the alignment’s link points to a website that is as stable as possible so that the link won’t break in issued badges later on.

 Because of the EU’s General Data Protection Law, organisations using Open Badge Factory can receive badge earners’ data deletion requests.
 The organisation can manage these requests in this page.
 Please note that your organisation is obliged to handle these requests in a reasonable time as mentioned in the Data processing agreement.

-In here, the organisation can manage their subscription.
+Here, the organisation can manage their subscription.

 Extend your subscription = Here it’s possible to renew the organisation’s subscription.
-After giving a VAT id number and invoicing email you are taken to an online store where the actual ordering happens.
+After giving a VAT ID number and invoicing e-mail, you are taken to an online store where the actual ordering happens.

 Change sub-organisation limit = Here it’s possible to change the sub-organisation limit.
 It’s possible to choose between 1-15 sub-organisations.
 If there is a need for more, please contact our customer service.
 NB!
-If sub-organisations are already in use in your organisation, the limit can be changed in the Extend your subscription button and this link won’t be visible.
+If sub-organisations are already in use in your organisation, the limit can be changed in the Extend your subscription button, and this link won’t be visible.

 Three different ways to issue badges

-With OBF you have three main ways to issue badges:
+With OBF, you have three main ways to issue badges: